More on Antidepressants

 • Trimipramine (Surmontil)

-The tricyclics have been used to treat depression for a long time.
-They act on both serotonin and another neurotransmitter, norepinephrine, and may also interact with other chemicals throughout the body.
+TCAs act on both serotonin and norepinephrine neurotransmitters, and may also interact with other chemicals throughout the body.
 Common side effects caused by these medicines include dry mouth, blurred vision, constipation, difficulty urinating, worsening of glaucoma, impaired thinking and tiredness.

-Norepinephrine and Dopamine Reuptake Inhibitors (NDRIs)
+Norepinephrine and Dopamine Reuptake Inhibitors

 Combined reuptake inhibitors and receptor blockers